isomerpages/moe-northviewpri/_for-parents/Service Providers/Big Heart.md

-**Adaptability:** We are flexible in responding to the diversity of our students and to the changes around us.
+**Adaptability:**&nbsp;We are flexible in responding to the diversity of our students and to the changes around us.

-**Responsibility:** We acknowledge ownership and take personal responsibility for our commitments, actions and results.
+**Responsibility:**&nbsp;We acknowledge ownership and take personal responsibility for our commitments, actions and results.

-**Excellence:** We strive for the highest professional standards in our work and aim to deliver the best in everything we do.
+**Excellence:**&nbsp;We strive for the highest professional standards in our work and aim to deliver the best in everything we do.